邹立诚

 Biography

-Hi, welcome to my personal website!
-I’m Licheng Zou, currently pursuing a neurobiology master’s degree at the University of Amsterdam.
-With a background in mathematics, my research interest focuses on computational neuroscience.
-Since 2023, I’ve been exploring the synaptic mechanisms underlying long-term neural representations of hippocampus and olfactory circuits.
-More recently, I’ve turned to visual cortex and seek to understand visual neuron dynamics through multi-scale computational approaches.
-Starting from September 2025, I’ll become a PhD candidate at Gottingen Campus Institute for Biological Networks/ Max-Planck Institute for Dynamics and Self-organization under supervision of Prof. Fred Wolf.
+Hi, welcome!
+I’m Licheng Zou, currently a visiting scientist at NYU Shanghai.
+Trained in applied mathematics and biomedical sciences, my academic career focuses on computational neuroscience.
+Since 2024, I’ve been investigating the primary visual cortex and aiming at understand visual neuron dynamics through multi-scale computational approaches.
+Starting from September 2025, I’ll work as a PhD candidate at Gottingen Campus Institute for Biological Networks/ Max-Planck Institute for Dynamics and Self-organization under supervision of Prof. Fred Wolf.

 Interests